Laser Light Show Equipment

 It became a "hot item" for live performance and those who have them are keeping them, figuring there won't be any more!

-True, there won't be any more P-4s, but there is now something better.
+True, there won't be any more P-4s, but there will soon be something better.

 And that assessment comes from the guy who designed the P-4.